Rupantar-Borphukan/Commenter/README.md

 # Commenter
-Platform where a user can comment 💬!!
+Platform where a user can comment 💬 & much more.
+Explore Now !!